n1gp/cudaSDR/README.md

 NOTES:

-> 7 rcvrs requires a protocol change which currently only the Hermes-Lite rtl supports.
+Greater than 7 rcvrs requires a protocol change which currently only the Hermes-Lite rtl supports.

 I have only compiled and used this on linux.